openstack/monasca-notification/README.md

 Yaml config file by default in '/etc/mon/notification.yaml' process runs via upstart script.

 # Future Considerations
+- Currently I lock the topic rather than the partitions.
+This effectively means there is only one active notification engine at any given time.
+In the future to share the load among multiple daemons we could lock by partition.
 - How fast is the mysql db?
 How much load do we put on it.
 Initially I think it makes most sense to read notification details for each alarm but eventually I may want to cache that info.
 - I am starting with a single KafkaConsumer and a single SentNotificationProcessor depending on load this may need